 If it’s good enough for Brangelina it’s good enough for me!

 In November 2011, four years after adopting their second child Pax Thien, Brad Pitt and Angelina Jolie returned to Vietnam.
 They were spotted eating at Cuc Gach Quan – a restaurant in Saigon.
-I also recently dined at Cuc Gach Quan but it wasn’t because of the Brangelina connection (which I found out way after my visit.)
+I also dined at Cuc Gach Quan but it wasn’t because of the Brangelina connection (which I found out way after my visit.)
 That’s just a bit of celebrity trivia for you!

 I was in Saigon having just completed a quick tour of Vietnam with G Adventures.
 Traveling solo to the Mekong Delta area, I met another Australian traveler who was cycling around the Mekong region.
 That’s the funny thing about travel – you go so far and meet random people from your home state.
 Sally grew up in the small regional Queensland town of Lake Eacham, Yungaburra.
 For the last four years, Sally’s been living and working in Saigon teaching English.
 We talked about the challenges when making dining choices in a foreign city, it’s always helpful if a local recommends a place to eat.
-Sally gave me a few recommendations in Saigon.
+Sally gave me a few recommendations for Saigon.
 Cuc Gach Quan was one of them.

 Always an adventure